-The software automates safety-related tasks, such as incident reporting, inspection scheduling, and compliance tracking.
-This automation reduces the administrative burden on safety managers, allowing them to focus on other critical safety-related tasks.
+The software digitises safety-related tasks, such as incident reporting, inspection scheduling, and compliance tracking.
+This reduces the administrative burden on safety managers, allowing them to focus on other critical safety-related tasks.

 EHS software can also increase productivity by reducing the time required for safety-related activities, such as training and safety data management.

-Health and Safety Management software provides construction companies with tools for data analysis and reporting.
+EHS software for construction provides construction companies with tools for data analysis and reporting.

 Health and Safety Management software ensures that construction companies comply with safety regulations and standards set by regulatory authorities.
 The software can generate safety-related reports and document safety-related activities, such as inspections, incident reporting, and safety training.